-It is also important to highlight which portals like Odisha's. restricts citizens to view or download any of their MIS reports by creating a bureaucracy-only login option.
-Restrictive designs such as the Odisha's RTPS portal as well as an absence of public dashboard for RTPSD law, which is the case in most states, violate RTI's section 4 that demands suodisclosure moto of public information by a public authority.
+It is also important to highlight portals like Odisha's, which restricts citizens to view or download any of their MIS reports by creating a bureaucracy-only login option.
+Restrictive designs such as the Odisha's RTPS portal as well as an absence of public dashboard for RTPSD law, which is the case in most states, violate RTI's section 4 that demands suo-moto disclosure of public information by a public authority.